 Creve Coeur & O'Fallon, MO Relocation Attorneys

-After a court enters a custody judgment, it often happens that one party needs to relocate, usually for employment or remarriage.
+After a court enters a child custody judgment, it often happens that one party needs to relocate, usually for employment or remarriage.
 Sometimes the relocation is within the same county, sometimes thousands of miles away.
 How does the court handle relocation?
 Is it difficult?
 Is it automatic?
 How do the children factor into the process?
 Can a court keep a parent from moving?

 Related Videos